pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

 <SimpleTab>
 <div label="Use AWS Console">

-To use the AWS Management Console to create the VPC interface endpoint, perform the following steps:
+To use the AWS Management Console to create a VPC interface endpoint, perform the following steps:

 1. Go to **VPC** > **Endpoints**.
 2. Click **Create Endpoint**.